PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 This should not affect measurement fusion into the EKF, but different measurement sources will become indistinguishable.
 :::

-For a simple example using the interface, check out the [examples](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/examples/cpp/navigation) in the `Auterion/px4-ros2-interface-lib` repository, such as [examples/cpp/navigation/local_navigation](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/examples/cpp/navigation/local_navigation/include/local_navigation.hpp) or [examples/cpp/navigation/global_navigation](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/examples/cpp/navigation/local_navigation/include/global_navigation.hpp).
+For a basic example of how to use this interface, check out the [examples](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/examples/cpp/navigation) in the `Auterion/px4-ros2-interface-lib` repository, such as [examples/cpp/navigation/local_navigation](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/examples/cpp/navigation/local_navigation/include/local_navigation.hpp) or [examples/cpp/navigation/global_navigation](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/examples/cpp/navigation/local_navigation/include/global_navigation.hpp).

 ### Local Position Updates
 First ensure that the PX4 parameter [`EKF2_EV_CTRL`](../advanced_config/parameter_reference.md#EKF2_EV_CTRL) is properly configured to fuse external local measurements, by setting the appropriate bits to `true`: